'What if I go for something and I don't get it?'

 'What if....I had just done what that Someone Else had just done?
 What if I'd just tried and given it a shot and worked out a way to get in?

-You now have a choice – stay and try and take a shot at getting through into the VIP area yourself and the potential risks that that entails, or take the safe option and head out the door and head back to the life you’ve been living, the one that you know.
+You now have a choice - stay and try and take a shot at getting through into the VIP area yourself and the potential risks that entails - or take the safe option and head out the door and back to the life you've been living, the one that you know.

 You choose the latter and before you know it you're walking home angry at yourself as now your 'what if' has turned into a 'that could have been me, I could have....if....' comment.